F3n67u/node/glossary.md

 You may also need to check <https://chromium.googlesource.com/chromiumos/docs/+/HEAD/glossary.md>.

+* CIGTM: "The Canary in the Goldmine". cigtm is a simple tool for pulling down an arbitrary module from npm and testing it using a specific version of the node runtime.
+The Node.js project uses citgm to smoke test our releases and controversial changes.
+See more details at [cigtm](https://github.com/nodejs/citgm).
 * LGTM: "Looks good to me", commonly used to approve a code review.
 * PTAL: Please take a look.
 * RSLGTM: "Rubber-stamp looks good to me".
 The reviewer approving without doing